 - Cotton Valley Sewage Works is located to the south of the site at Pineham with the possibility of connection to it available. - There is a strategic tunnel sewer which runs from Pineham Sewage Works in a northerly direction through the site to Newport Pagnell.
-A 6 metre easement either side of the sewer will need to be kept free of any certain types of built development.
-The location of the sewer will need to be considered in the design of the site layout - There are overhead lines crossing the area, but these are not considered to be a major constraint.
+A 24 metre easement either side of the sewer will need to be kept free of any built development. - There are overhead lines crossing the area, but these are not considered to be a major constraint.